The Irgun Zvai Leumi:

 turn Irgun into a non-violent political actor.
 After the Altalena incident revealed the distrust be-

-tween the Irgun and the Israeli government, the Irgun had to transition into a non-violent political
+tween the Irgun and the Israeli government, the Irgun had to transition into a non-violent political entity, and transition they did.

 Another act that does not speak well for